Published on 01 Jan 2023

 For those who have lost a tooth due to injury, decay or gum disease, dental implants are an excellent option for replacing teeth.
 A dental implant works by replacing the roots of a missing tooth to support an implant crown that functions as an artificial tooth.
+(Refer to our article Dental Implants 101 to learn more about what dental implants are.)

 However, the price tag on dental implants may be cause for concern as they can be expensive.
 Therefore, deciding on an affordable tooth replacement plan also includes weighing the pros and cons of your options.